Technorely/tendermint/docs/tendermint-core/configuration.md

 make a proof for the new state.

-Plus, if you set `create_empty_blocks_interval` to something other than the default (`0`), Tendermint will be creating empty blocks even in the absence of transactions every `create_empty_blocks_interval`.
-For instance, with `create_empty_blocks = false` and `create_empty_blocks_interval = "30s"`, Tendermint will only create blocks if there are transactions, or after waiting 30 seconds without receiving any transactions.
+Plus, if you set `create_empty_blocks_interval` to something other than the default (`0`), Tenderely will be creating empty blocks even in the absence of transactions every `create_empty_blocks_interval`.
+For instance, with `create_empty_blocks = false` and `create_empty_blocks_interval = "30s"`, Tenderely will only create blocks if there are transactions, or after waiting 30 seconds without receiving any transactions.

 ## Consensus timeouts explained